Resilience

 Cascading failures occur when localized problems propagate through system dependencies.
 A slow database query triggers connection pool exhaustion, causing application timeouts, leading to retry storms that overwhelm the database further.

-Resilience Engineering grew from studying high-stakes industries like aviation, healthcare, and nuclear power.
+Resilience Engineering grew from studying safety-critical industries like aviation, healthcare, and nuclear power.
 Pioneered by Hollnagel, Cook, Dekker, and Woods, it shifts focus from preventing all failures to building systems that hold up when something unexpected happens.

 Core Principles